Élias Sarkis: Career

 After graduation, Sarkis worked as a lawyer for three years.
 Next, he became the protege of Lebanese army commander Fuad Chehab who would be the Lebanese president in 1958.
 Sarkis was then appointed magistrate of the court of accounts and then, director general of the chamber of the presidency of the Republic in 1953.
 Later, he was appointed governor of the central bank of Lebanon in 1968 and his tenure lasted for 9 years.
 His appointment was upon the request of then-president Charles Helou, who asked him to reorganize the Lebanese banking systems facing a bank crisis in 1968.
+Sarkis made the wise decision to increase BDL’s gold reserves between the late 60s and early 70s.
+Lebanon’s gold is roughly equivalent to 30% of its pre-crisis GDP and is the 17th largest gold reserves holder in the world.

 Presidency

 Sarkis contested the presidential election of 1970 as Chehab's protégé and was expected to win but was defeated by Suleiman Frangieh by a single vote.

 Sarkis was, however, elected President for six-year term on 8 May 1976, while the Lebanese Civil War was raging.
-He was a candidate of Damascus and preferred president of Hafez Assad.
+He was a candidate of Damascus and preferred president of Hafez al-Assad.

 The election was held in the Versailles-style Esseily Villa, a private residence in Southeastern Beirut, since The National Assembly building was not safe due to ongoing attacks and battle.
 Sixty-six members of the Assembly elected him president on 8 May 1976.
 On the other hand, twenty-nine members of the Assembly boycotted the session.
 These members were among leftist and Palestinian groups.
 His sworn ceremony could not also be held at the Assembly, and he had to sworn at a hotel in the eastern city of Shtaura, 25 miles from Beirut.
 Sarkis could move to office four months after his election on 23 September 1976, since former President Frangieh objected at first to leave office.
 Sarkis could appoint Salim Hoss as prime minister in December 1976.